Response to Climate Change

 • Installation of energy-saving air-conditioning equipment, etc.

-Distribution cost rises due to shift to EVs for large vehicles
+Distribution costs rise due to shift to electric vehicles (EVs) for large vehicles.

 Medium Medium

-• Consolidate production bases and expand initiatives with customers (OEMs) for joint transportation in some businesses to streamline inter-factory transportation
+• With regard to the joint transportation being implemented in some businesses, we will consolidate production bases and expand initiatives (OEMs) transportation in some businesses to streamline interfactory transportation

 • Examine expanding distribution by multidrop (milk run) shipments of goods to suppliers in the region, etc.